-Fiscal Year 2017 - Assets (millions)
+Fiscal Year 2016 - Assets (millions)

-Fund Balance with Treasury \$ 4,736
+Fund Balance with Treasury \$ 3,904

-Cash Held Outside of Treasury \$ 157
+Cash Held Outside of Treasury \$ 108

-Accounts Receivable, Net \$ 305
+Accounts Receivable, Net \$ 207

-Other \$ 18
+Other \$ 21

 The majority of the assets are Fund Balance with Treasury (FBWT), Cash Held Outside of Treasury (CHOT), and Accounts Receivable (AR).
 At the end of each fiscal year, RMA returns unobligated funds excluding the balances for Capital Stock, Paid-in Capital, and the Contingency Fund to the U.S Treasury.
-In 2017, RMA returned \$6.8 billion compared to the \$6.2 billion returned in 2016.
-Large returns to Treasury are caused by the normal collection of revenue due to FCIC on the last day of the fiscal year and lower than budgeted losses.
+In 2016, RMA returned \$6.2 billion compared to the \$4.5 billion returned in 2015.
+Large returns to Treasury are caused by the normal collection of revenue due to FCIC on the last day of the fiscal year.
+In fiscal year 2016, additional funds were returned due to lower losses than anticipated.